Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: EXPERIMENTS AND ANALYSIS

 \subsection{Regression of Age and BMI}

-Furthermore, an XGBoost regressor was used to estimate BMI and age from acoustic stethoscope data, as detailed in Table \ref{tab:predictedbmi}.
-The model achieved a robust MAE of 3.84 and an R\textsuperscript{2} of 94.77\% for BMI.
-The age prediction model demonstrated moderate performance, resulting in a MAE of 7.89 and an R\textsuperscript{2} of 61.77\%, influenced , in part, by the dataset's limited representation of users aged between 20 and 45 years.Considering the dataset's age standard deviation of 32.21 years, the model's MAE standard deviation of 6.71 appears reasonable.
-Predicting BMI and age from acoustic stethoscope data offers key advances in medical diagnostics.
-BMI estimation aids in preventive strategies for obesity and malnutrition, while age prediction refines patient profiling for age-specific risks.
+Additionally, an XGBoost regressor was used for BMI and age estimation from acoustic stethoscope data, as detailed in Table \ref{tab:predictedbmi}.
+The BMI prediction model achieved a MAE of 3.84 and an R\textsuperscript{2} value of 94.77\%.
+The age prediction model showed a MAE of 4.66 and an R\textsuperscript{2} of 92.20\%, influenced by the limited representation of individuals aged 20 to 45 years in the dataset.
+Considering the age variation within the dataset, with a standard deviation of 32.21 years, the performance of the age prediction model, having an MAE standard deviation of 3.97, appears reasonable.
+Predicting BMI and age from acoustic data signifies notable advancements in medical diagnostics, facilitating preventive strategies for conditions such as obesity and malnutrition and improving patient risk assessment based on age.